Going Further: Beyond Getting Started

 Lay Entrustment-----A term used to describe students who have been through jukai, been shusho and have had additional training from their teacher and been given permission to teach, but have not ordained as priests.
 Takes 10-15 years of practice and training and permission from a dharma transmitted teacher.

-Senior Student---a sangha member who has been Shuso and undergone additional training to be eligible to ask as a Mentor.
+Practice Leader---a sangha member who has been Shuso and undergone additional training to be eligible to ask as a Mentor.